Cadecraft/sheatfish/README.md

 - Easily open, edit, and save .csv files
 - Two keybind modes: Simple and Vim

-:warning: Currently a work in progress; not all features are implemented yet
+:warning: Currently a work in progress; not all features below are fully implemented yet

 ![A sheatfish](sheatfish.jpg "A sheatfish")